oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ## 3.1 JADN Overview

-Figure 3-1 provides a high-level view of the the components of JADN type definitions that will be described in this section.
+Figure 3-1 provides a high-level view of the components of JADN type definitions that will be described in this section.
 JADN provides *primitive*, *compound*, and *union* core data types that can be refined using type and field options (field options only apply to compound and union types).